sergio-dr/dimred_astro/README.md

                  input_files output_file
 ```

-Maps multiple bands or channels (given as a bunch of monochromatic image TIFF files) into a RGB color image.
+Maps multiple bands or channels (given as a bunch of image files, see below for supported formats) into a
-Input data is transformed by a PCA (Principal Components Analysis) algorithm to reduce the dimensionality,
+RGB color image.
+Input data is transformed by a PCA (Principal Components Analysis) algorithm to reduce its
-effectively compressing the information to three components: the first one (which has the most variance) is
+dimensionality, effectively compressing the information to three components: the first one (which has the most
-interpreted as luminance data, while the second and third components are interpreted as chrominance data.
+variance) is interpreted as luminance data, while the second and third components are interpreted as chrominance
+data.
 This implementation places this luminance/chrominance data CIELAB color space and then performs its
 conversion to RGB.

 The chrominance data (a, b components) can be rotated and flipped to generate different color mappings.
 The --explore N option is useful to explore different color palettes: it generates a NxN mosaic with different